yosephtamir/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 8-true_knowledge performs addition
-Script 9-divide_and_rule ----devides an environment power to divide Script 10-love_exponent_breath ---displays a power of a number
+Script 9-divide_and_rule ----devides an environment power to divide Script 10-love_exponent_breath ---displays a power of a number Script 11-binary_to_decimal ---- Is used to convert a binary number to decimal number